mirzawaqasahmed/f5-big-iq-lab/docs/index.rst

    #.
 Do not forget to tear down your AWS & Azure SSG if any.
    #.
 In case of demonstrating VMware SSG, use only Arizona, Virginia or Frankfurt region to get good performance.

-.. warning:: The licenses used to license the BIG-IP and BIG-IQ are dev license and might need to be re-activated.
+.. warning:: The licenses used to license the BIG-IP and BIG-IQ are dev licenses and might need to be re-activated.

 ------------